Claire Cook: Career

 Claire Cook is the New York Times, USA Today and #1 Amazon bestselling author of 21 books with the overarching theme of reinvention for 40-to-forever women.
 After teaching school for sixteen years, she wrote her first novel (Ready to Fall) in her minivan outside her daughter's swim practice when she was 45 years old.
 At 50, she walked the red carpet at the Hollywood premiere of the film adaptation of her second novel, Must Love Dogs, which was made into a major motion picture starring Diane Lane and John Cusack.
 In 2014, she started her own publishing company, Marshbury Beach Books.
 Cook's first non-fiction book, Never Too Late: Your Roadmap to Reinvention (Without Getting Lost Along the Way), shares her journey and tips for midlife women reinventing their lives.
 Her books have been translated into 14 languages.

 Education

-Cook graduated from Scituate High School (Massachusetts).
+Cook graduated from Scituate High School.
 She was a Newhouse Scholar at Syracuse University, graduating cum laude with a dual major in Film and Creative Writing.
 She spent her senior year at Harvard University as a visiting student, where she studied fiction with Robert Stuart Fitzgerald, who translated The Iliad and The Odyssey.